Supervision Award for Faculty Members

 - Mentoring or Supervision awards

-- Awards for joint work with Doctoral students
+- Awards for joint work with graduate students

-- Funded or unfunded grants with Doctoral students
+- Funded or unfunded grants with graduate students

-- Past and Current Doctoral Supervision roles (including supervisor and committee memberships)
+- Past and current graduate supervision roles (including supervisor and committee memberships)

 - External appraisals of doctoral dissertations, which includes: